Papua New Guinea Defence Force: Current organisation

+According to Janes, the navy is badly underfunded and the task of patrolling such a large Exclusive Economic Zone (EEZ) is too great and they are heavily reliant for information about the presence of foreign ships on daily reports supplied by US satellite surveillance.
+The main concern is illegal tuna fishing by Japanese vessels.
 Australia continues to assist the navy patrol its waters and in the training of personnel.
 A Royal Australian Navy Officer has been seconded to PNG's National Co-ordination Centre and joint exercises are held regularly to review and strengthen current maritime border surveillance.
 The Australian Border Force also takes part in cross-border patrols.
 As a matter of course, Australian doctrine and procedures are used.

-Australia is replacing the four Pacific-class boats through the Pacific Patrol Boat Program with the first Austal built Guardian-class boat to be completed in October 2018 and gifted to Papua New Guinea.
-HMPNGS Ted Diro was commissioned in February 2019.